New York Court Records

 - Plea of Not Guilty

 Court Information: Contains the name of the court where the defendant should appear or send a response.
-The court address is also included in this section as well as the date and time by which the defendant must respond to the ticket either in person or by mail.
+The court address is also included in this section, as well as the date and time by which the defendant must respond to the ticket either in person or by mail.

 Plea of Not Guilty: Complete this section if you wish to challenge the ticket in court.
-You can change a “not guilty” plea to a “guilty” plea later.
-However, entering a “not guilty” plea initially guarantees your right to trial and may qualify you for plea bargaining if available.
-Plea bargaining allows you to plead guilty to a less severe offense in order to reduce your fine and/or point accrued to your driving record.
+You can change a "not guilty" plea to a "guilty" plea later.
+However, entering a "not guilty" plea initially guarantees your right to trial and may qualify you for plea bargaining if available.
+Plea bargaining allows you to plead guilty to a less severe offense to reduce your fine and/or points accrued to your driving record.

 New York DMV License Violation Points

-MPH over Posted Speed Limit |
+MPH over Posted Speed Limit | Points |

-3 |
+1—10 | 3 |

-11—20 |
+11—20 | 4 |

-21—30 |
+21—30 | 6 |

-31—40 |
+31—40 | 8 |

-Over 40 |
+Over 40 | 11 |

 Different points are also awarded for other traffic law violations.
 These include: